rehierl/node-tree-outliner/3-basic-design/3-6-1-current-section.md

 the current sequence.
 That is, when being entered, a node will be associated with the last/top-most section of that sequence/stack.

-Note that it does not really matter, if `n0` is a type-1 sectioning node, or an inactive parent container.
-If `n0` would be such a container node, then `s0` would represent the section that was used to associate `n0`.
-Consequently, `s0` would not have to be created when entering, and closed when exiting `n0`.
+Note that, if `n0` is a type-1 sectioning node, or an inactive parent container, then `s0` would represent the section that was used to associate `n0`.
+Because of that, `s0` would not have to be created when entering, and closed when exiting `n0`.
 In addition to that, all section sequences would begin with some common prefix, which would always end in `s0`.

 **DEFINITION**
 The last/top-most section in the list/stack of open sections will be referred to as the "current section".
 A reference to this section, provided by the global `Section currentSection` variable, will be used to associate each node.
-This `currentSection` variable must be used to set the `Node.parentSection` property of the subsequent node that is will be entered next.
+This `currentSection` variable must be used to set the `Node.parentSection` property of the subsequent node that will be entered next.

-In short: The "current section" is the current open, least significant section.
+In short: The "current section" is the current, least significant open section.

 Note that an explicit reference variable is optional, if an implementation chooses to maintain an explicit stack of open sections.
 That is, because the